VR-Games-Korean-Translate/Ancient_Dungeon_Korean_Translate/README.md

   * Choose one of the following archives to download: galmuri9, dossammul, neodgm.
 * Overwrite the data folder in the installation path of Ancient Dungeon VR.
   * The typical path for the Rift version is as follows: (C:\Program Files\Oculus\Software\Software\erthu-ancient-dungeon-vr\Ancient_Dungeon_Data)
-  * If you encounter a black screen error, please overwrite the files with [this file](https://drive.google.com/file/d/11I2H8FL6lf80tPEb8CbydxviFt2ZaG8e/view?usp=sharing).
+  * If you experience a black screen or sound not playing in certain situations, please overwrite with [this file](https://drive.google.com/file/d/11I2H8FL6lf80tPEb8CbydxviFt2ZaG8e/view?usp=sharing).

 ## Miscellaneous